FUNCTION_NAME(arg1,arg2)

 The functions in this section can be used to construct filters.

-They all create boolean types.
+They all create boolean

 Limitation

+The functions in this section that work with multiple values all have the same limitation.
 It is not supported to have a value based on a property, and another value based on the time or location of the record.
+You can only compare property based values with constants or other property based values.
+Same for times and locations.
+You can only compare those with constants or other times and locations. |

 Checks whether a provided number is strict greater than another number.

-This function returns a boolean.
+This function returns a boolean

 GT(value1, value2)

-• value1: (number) the value to check
+) the value to check

-• value2: (number) the value to check against.
+) the value to check against.

 As an example: to show the records that have a speed over 50, use the following filter: